cofenberg/unrimp/README.md

 General
 ======
-- C++ 17 and above, no legacy compiler support, compiled with wall warning level
+- C++20 and above, no legacy compiler support, compiled with wall warning level
 - Compact user-header for the RHI
 	- A single all in one header for ease-of-use and best possible compile times
 	- No need to links against the RHI library itself, load RHI implementations dynamically during runtime